Bacon Wrapped Scallops with Maple Glaze

 • Par-cook your bacon on a baking sheet at 425F for 10-13 minutes until about 75% cooked.

-• Heat your pan to medium-high heat, add your butter until it melts, and stir gently for about 3-5 minutes until the butter begins to brown.
+• Heat a sauce pan to medium-high heat, add the butter until it melts, and stir gently for about 3-5 minutes until the butter begins to brown.

-• Add maple syrup, minced garlic, lemon, and soy sauce while stirring for about 1 to 2 minutes.
+• Add maple syrup, minced garlic, lemon, and soy sauce, continue cooking and stirring for 1 to 2 minutes.
 Remove from heat.

-• Pat your scallops dry gently in prep for wrapping them.
+• Pat the scallops dry gently in prep for wrapping.

-• Cut your par-cooked bacon in half and get to work wrapping the scallops and securing them with the toothpick.
+• Cut your par-cooked bacon in half and get to work wrapping the scallops and securing each with a toothpick.

 • Arrange on a baking sheet with at least a half inch between each scallop.

-• Generously coat the scallops with your prepared marinade.
+• Generously coat the scallops with the prepared marinade.

 • Bake at 425F for 12 minutes until scallops are solid white.